counter stats

 Course Description

-The web is an essential part of our lives and we all depend on it every day, but do you really know what makes it work?
-This course studies the "big" ideas behind the web.
-Things like, how do search engines work?
-How can search engines make so much money from putting adds next to its search results?
-What does the web actually look like?
-How big is the web?
-For all these questions and more, the course will provide a mixture of both mathematical analysis and real-world hands-on labs.
+Social networks, the web, and the internet are essential parts of our lives and we all depend on them every day, but do you really know what makes them work?
+This course studies the "big" ideas behind our networked lives.
+Things like, what do networks actually look like (and why do they all look seemingly look so similar)?
+How do search engines work?
+Why do memes spread the way they do?
+How does computational advertising work?
+For all these questions and more, the course will provide a mixture of both mathematical analysis and hands-on projects.

-This course can be combined with CS/EE 145 and CS 141a or CS/EE 143 to satisfy the project requirement for CS undergraduate degree, but CS/EE 143 is not a required prerequisite.
-The course assumes some background in graph theory, probability, and basic programming.
+This course can be combined with a second networks course (CS 142 or CS/EE 143) and a networking project course (CS/EE 141,145, or 147) in order to satisfy the project requirement for CS undergraduate degree, but CS/EE 142 and CS 143 are not required prerequisites.
+The course assumes students are comfortable with graph theory, probability, and basic programming.

 Instructor